w3f/polkadot-wiki/docs/learn/learn-nominator.md

 Bonding additional tokens or unbonding the staked tokens will automatically place the nominating account in the appropriate bag.
-While the system tries its best to ensure nominators are always represented in the correct bag, certain changes in bonded funds (e.g. a slash in the negative direction, or rewards in the positive direction) can cause an account to be in the wrong bag, and for operational safety reasons the system will not automatically self-adjust.
+While the system tries its best to ensure nominators are always represented in the correct bag, certain changes in bonded funds (e.g. a slash in the negative direction, or rewards in the positive direction) can cause an account to be in the wrong bag, and for scalability reasons the system will not automatically self-adjust.

 :::caution `bagsList.putInFrontOf` and `bagsList.rebag` extrinsics